input-output-hk/marlowe-cardano/doc/marlowe/tutorials/escrow-ex.rst

 In this contract, either Alice or Bob can make the first choice; the other then makes a choice.
 If they agree, then that is done; if not, Carol arbitrates.
-In the remainder of the tutorial we’ll revert to the simpler version where ``alice`` chooses first.
+In the remainder of the tutorial we'll revert to the simpler version where ``alice`` chooses first.

    **Exercise**